FINLAND ARCTIC CHALLENGE LIVE

 It was earlier to bed for most as three days of activities and extreme cold began catching up with the group.
 (Some would argue that perhaps the wine was catching up with them, too – LOL.)

 Though breakfast started at the usual time of 7:30, the morning pace was much more relaxed as departure time for dog sledding wasn’t until 10:45.
-Again our hosts at the Peurakaltio lumberjack cabin prepared an entire table of items that included gluten-free, vegan and “normal” options.
+Again our hosts at the Peurakaltio lumberjack cabin prepared an entire table of delicious breakfast items that included gluten-free, vegan and “normal” options.

 There was much excitement because it felt like a rest day.
 Today, the dogs would be doing the work, so the group could give their legs a break.
 The flip side to not expending energy is that it would feel colder.